 Endometrial biopsy

-This type of biopsy can be done in the specialist’s office and takes just a few minutes.
+This type of biopsy can be done in the specialist’s office and takes about 10-15 minutes.
 A long, thin plastic tube called a pipelle is inserted into your vagina and through the cervix to gently suck cells from the lining of the uterus.
 This may cause some discomfort similar to period cramps.
+Your doctor may advise you to take some pain medicine before the procedure to reduce this discomfort.

 The sample of cells will be sent to a specialist doctor called a pathologist for examination under a microscope.
 If the results of an endometrial biopsy are unclear, you may need another type of biopsy taken during a hysteroscopy.